bernhardmgruber/bernhardmgruber.github.io/_posts/2023-11-22-soa-mdspan.md

 and probably requires a `roundUpToMultiple(...)` otherwise, or the precomputation and storage of sub array offsets in the accesor instance.

+Furthermore, reinterpreting a `std::vector<T>` as storage for a SoA layout of `T` is also a huge hack, but it has the advantage of using the same code as for an AoS layout (using the `std::default_accessor<T>`), which reduces a switch between AoS and SoA to a single line of code.
+A more correct approach could either take a plain range of bytes as underlying storage, keeping the accessor's data handle a pointer, or using a `std::tuple<E*...>` as data handle, where `E...` are the types of the elements of `T`, at the cost of more complex setup code before constructing the mdspan.

 # Evaluation

 Let's construct an mdspan, but first with the `std::default_accessor`: